 (1) The results of different investigators do not agree as to which fraction contains which antibody.
-For example, it has been found that the agent which carries the capacity for passive sensitization is in the albumin fraction, although it is generally accepted that the precipitin is the sensitizing antibody and that this is found in the globulin fraction (Funck).
-Again, Ruppel found the hemolytic amboceptor in the pseudoglobulin and the complement fixation antibodies in the euglobulin, although these are ordinarily considered as identical.
-He considers all the antibacterial protective elements of serum to be in the pseudoglobulin fraction, but Homer found the antidysenteric and antimeningococcic agents of the specific immune serums to reside chiefly in the euglobulins.
+For example, Doerr and Hallauer found that in separation of the proteins of immune serum by electrodialysis, the precipitin and anaphylactin were found to be sometimes in one fraction alone, sometimes equally divided in both globulin fractions, but always inseparable; whereas Otto and Iwanoff 20 sometimes found the precipitin solely in the pseudoglobulin while the anaphylactin was divided between the two globulins.
+Again, Ruppel 21 found the hemolytic amboceptor in the pseudoglobulin and the complement fixation antibodies in the euglobulin, although these are ordinarily considered as identical.
+He considers all the antibacterial protective elements of serum to be in the pseudoglobulin fraction, but Homer 22 found the antidysenteric and antimeningococcic agents of the specific immune serums to reside chiefly in the euglobulins.
+By electrodialysis, Locke and Hirsch 23 found hemolytic amboceptor in the pseudoglobulin; whereas, by precipitation methods, Felton 24 found the protective antibody of antipneumococcic serum in the water-insoluble globulins.